django-cms/django-cms/docs/how_to/menus.rst

 If you refresh a page you should now see the menu entries above.
 The ``get_nodes`` function should return a list of :class:`NavigationNode <menus.base.NavigationNode>` instances.
-A :class:`NavigationNode` takes the following arguments:
+A :class:`menus.base.NavigationNode` takes the following arguments:

 ``title``
   Text for the menu node